-C. Which was the most meaningful group you were in?
+B. Which was the most meaningful course or group you were in?

 Then ask them, "why?"
-This gets people to talk, giving you the leader an opportunity to learn a lot about them.
-That will help you later on to lead the group.
+This gets people to talk, giving you an opportunity to learn a lot about them.
+Of course, that will help you later on to lead the group.

-D. Some details that you want to find out.
+C. Some details that you want to find out.
 For example: